 Background

-Fleet has been impacted by flooding in the past, most notably in 1988 and 2015.
+Properties in Fleet have been flooded in the past, most notably in 1988 and 2015.

-Our appraisal work shows that the best option to reduce the impact of flooding to people in Fleet is to install Property Flood Resilience (PFR) measures to individual properties.
+One of the best ways to reduce the impact of flooding to people is to install Property Flood Resilience (PFR) measures to individual properties.

 Map showing areas at risk of flooding (click to expand)